xharaken/john-law-coin/HowToUseConsole.md

 truffle> hash = await acb.hash(5, 1234)  # Create a hash for the oracle level 5.
 ```

 The first parameter is the oracle level.
 The second parameter is a salt number (256 bit) to protect your vote.
-You must keep the salt number secret until you reveal it in the next phase.
+You must keep the salt number secret until you reveal it in the next epoch.
 You must use different salt numbers every time.

 Now you call `vote()` with the hash.
 10% of your coin balance is deposited to the oracle: